brisbanemakerspace/bms-wiki/howto/org-structure.md

 - is entitled to attend a general meeting as an observer but is **not entitled to a vote** at a general meeting
 - may be part of a Working Group

-## Voting Member
+## Volunteer Member
 - is entitled to access the association’s resources and facilities in line with any relevant by-laws
 - is entitled to one vote at a general meeting
 - may be part of a Working Group
 - must meet the following requirements:
   - held membership of the association for at least 3 months
-  - requires a motion to be passed at an executive or general meeting supporting the application to become a Volunteer Member
+  - requires a motion to be passed at a committee or general meeting supporting the application to become a Volunteer Member
   - have in place a signed volunteer agreement committing to perform certain volunteer task(s)